From Government to Aspen Chamber Resort Association to the Private Sector, Aspen Takes a Lead in Sustainable Policies and Combating Climate Change

 - The City of Aspen boasts a unique car-share program, offering residents a fleet of vehicles to rent for a small cost instead of owning a car.

 - The Downtowner was brought in by the City of Aspen in 2017, as an eco-friendly and free way for locals and visitors to travel around Aspen in an electric vehicle.
-This year, the Downtowner had 76,000 riders, up from 23,000 in the inaugural year.
+In 2021, the Downtowner had 78,000 riders, up from 23,000 in the inaugural year.

 - Most of the City of Aspen's shuttle, transit and car-share vehicles use hybrid and biodiesel technology.

 - We-Cycle launched in Aspen in 2013, making Aspen the first-ever resort town to have an official bike-sharing program.
 We-Cycle, which is subsidized by the City of Aspen and Pitkin County, has been free for the first 30 minutes since the year 2018.
-The number of rides has increased from 10,000 in the first year to 50,000 in 2018.
+The number of rides is expected to reach 100,000 in 2022.

 There are multiple electrical vehicles (EV) complimentary charging stations throughout Aspen and the upper Roaring Fork Valley including one level three DC fast charger.